 Figurative Language

-Figurative language uses words in a way that differs from their literal meaning to create vivid imagery, convey emotions, and make writing more engaging.
+Master the art of using words creatively to create vivid imagery, convey emotions, and make writing more engaging

 What is Figurative Language?